Submit your claim for Double Orphan Pension as soon as possible.

-You should register an intent to claim for Double Orphan Pension.
-A family member or friend can call us on your behalf to register an intent to claim.
-This will help you get paid from the earliest possible date.
+If you register an intent to claim, we’ll backdate your payment to the date you submit it.
+A family member or friend can call on your behalf to register an intent to claim.

-If you haven’t claimed Family Tax Benefit for the child, you must have your eligibility assessed by submitting a claim for Family Tax Benefit.
+If you haven’t claimed Family Tax Benefit for the child, you must submit a claim for this payment.
 You can claim up to 3 months before the child enters your care.